 Isle of Skye certainly deserves the hype.
 And for all the hype, even more people are interested in visiting and hiking in Skye.
 Booking in advance is crucial.
 You’ll want to do research and make a plan before visiting the island.
 In the summer months, crowds swarm Skye; it’s tourist central here.
 Make sure you’ve booked your accommodation and even a table at a restaurant you plan to visit months in advance.

 Make sea kayaking a part of your adventure

 If your legs need a bit of a rest after all that hiking, but you’re still hungry for more breathtaking sights, then let your core and arms do the work while you admire the Isle of Skye from sea level.
 Paddle with sea eagles soaring above you and sea otters lounging on Skye’s shoreline.
 Depending on your level of experience, what you’re looking for, and what the weather has in store, you can be gliding on glass or in for the wildest ride of your life.
 Either way, for adventures looking to get out on the water, it’s hugely rewarding.

 Are you ready to hike through history and jaw-dropping scenery of Isle of Skye?
-Go on a guided once-in-a-lifetime 7-day Isle of Skye hiking adventure.
+Go on a guided once-in-a-lifetime Isle of Skye day hiking tour.